binay302/FarewellBSH/index.md

 ## 29th June 2022

+As few of you might be knowing that today is my last day in BSH.
+I would like to thank each of you for making this journey beautiful & memorable for me .

 ### Sundaram Sir
 Thank you for referring me in BSH .
 One of the Best company so far to work with.. it was really wonderful once again working together.
 Thank you for always be so supporting

-As few of you might be knowing that today is my last day in BSH.
 You can use the [editor on GitHub](https://github.com/binay302/FarewellBSH/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.